sunnyshreexai/Proxima/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details.

 ## Support

 For issues, questions, or suggestions, please open an issue on [GitHub](https://github.com/sunnyshreexai/Proxima/issues).

+## Acknowledgments

+This work is supported by research grant (70NANB21H092) from the Information Technology Laboratory of the National Institute of Standards and Technology (NIST).